Across the Spectrum: Transforming the Detection and Management of Disease State Transitions Across the Spectrum of Multiple Sclerosis

 Upon completion of the educational activity, participants should be able to:

-- Distinguish the advantages and drawbacks of available assessment tools in evaluating different MS transitions to select the most appropriate and practical metrics for identifying individual patient changes over the course of their disease
+- Discuss the available strategies for evaluating different MS transitions to employ appropriate and practical approaches for identifying patient changes over the course of their disease

-- Appraise available evidence with individual DMTs across relapsing MS presentations to help delineate customizable treatment pathways for individuals experiencing or at risk of disease progression
+- Appraise available evidence and clinical experience with different disease-modifying therapy (DMT) strategies in preclinical and relapsing MS to help delineate optimal treatment pathways for individuals at varying risk of advancing to clinically definite MS (CDMS) or secondary progressive MS (SPMS)

-- Evaluate current research surrounding treatment of patients with inactive SPMS or PPMS to determine when and for whom DMT switching or discontinuation may be appropriate
+- Evaluate the varying factors that may influence disease trajectory and treatment response in patients with inactive disease to determine when and for whom DMT switching or discontinuation may be appropriate

 Erin Longbrake, MD, PhD (Moderator & Chair)